AnyChart/docs.anychart.com/Maps/Amap_to_GeoJson.md

 <a name="unix_install">
 ### Unix

-The process of converter installation into an operation system of the Unix family works almost in the same as for windows.
-First of all ypu need to download and install the Python version 2.7.x which can be download from [official web site](https://www.python.org/downloads/) and the converter itself from the [github](https://github.com/AnyChart/amap-converter).
+The process of converter installation into an operation system of the Unix family works almost in the same as for Windows.
+First of all you need to download and install the Python version 2.7.x which can be download from [official web site](https://www.python.org/downloads/) and the converter itself from the [github](https://github.com/AnyChart/amap-converter).

 Second step is installation of all requirements.
 You need to launch the terminal and switch into the converter's directory.
 It can be easily done by using **cd** command: